nialtilson/nialtilson.github.io/README.md

     * Device viewing
   * Link to stylesheet
 3. Initialized BODY of page
-  * Created first Division - MENU
+  * Created first Division - Menu == 'navbar'
-    * Menu (Navigation Bar) framework for all pages to include roughly same structure
+    * Menu (div 'navbar') framework for all pages to include roughly same structure
     * Content of Menu will need to be modified for Sub-Section and Page levels, to include the right-aligned additional Page menu